MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 Select **Video** (or say "Remote Assist, Video") to accept the call as a video call or **Audio** (or say "Remote Assist, Audio") to accept it as a voice-only call.
 To decline the call, select **Ignore** (or say "Remote Assist, Ignore").

 > [!Note]
-> To receive calls when you’re using other apps on HoloLens, first open the Dynamics 365 Remote Assist app.
+> To receive calls when you’re using other apps on HoloLens, first open the Remote Assist app.
 Then use the **Start** gesture to go to the start menu, and select another app to use.
 This keeps Remote Assist running in the background.
 >
 > You’ll get a notification if a Remote Assist call comes in, and you’ll be able to select **Accept** to initiate an audio call, **Video** to initiate a video call, and **Ignore** to ignore the call.
 >